peteroupc/html3dutil/doc/H3DU.Math.md

 Generates a quaternion from the rotation described in a 4x4 matrix.
 The upper 3x3 portion of the matrix is used for this calculation.
-The results are undefined if the matrix includes shearing.
+The results are undefined if the matrix includes any transformation other than rotation.

 #### Parameters